marcksdbgg/atenex_onprem/query-service/full_codebase.md

     """Gets the existing asyncpg pool or creates a new one.""" global _pool
     if _pool is None or _pool._closed:
+        # Mask password in logs logic handled by structlog or secret,
+        # keeping connection info clean.
         log.info("Creating PostgreSQL connection pool...",
                  host=settings.POSTGRES_SERVER, port=settings.POSTGRES_PORT,
                  user=settings.POSTGRES_USER, db=settings.POSTGRES_DB)